 - Bellotti E., Guadalupi L., Conaldi G., 2015, Comparing fields of sciences: the network of collaborations to research projects in Italian academia, in Lazega E., Snijders T., (eds.)
 Multilevel and network analyses, Methods Series, Springer, pp. 213-244.

 - Bellotti E., 2012, Getting funded.
-Multi-level network of Physicists in Italy, in Social Networks, 34, pp. 215-229.
+A multi-level network of Physicists in Italy, in Social Networks, 34, pp. 215-229.

-Under the Same Roof (Gemma Edwards in collaboration with the Morgan Centre for Research into Everyday lives)
+Gemma Edwards in collaboration with the Morgan Centre for Research into Everyday lives

 ‘Under the Same Roof’ (ESRC), with Morgan Centre colleagues about contemporary forms of shared living.
-I looked in particular at the role of personal networks in shared living contexts, like housing cooperatives and cohousing schemes, and used time diary data from participants to analyse the social networks of sharers.
+Gemma looked in particular at the role of personal networks in shared living contexts, like housing cooperatives and cohousing schemes, and used time diary data from participants to analyse the social networks of sharers.

 Pilot project: Do patterns of friendship formation predict student satisfaction and academic achievement in higher education?
-(Daniel Tischer and David Hughes)

-The study combines psychometric measurement of participant personality with longitudinal network data.
+Our research project builds on previous studies investigating friendship formation in educational settings but seeks to provide novel contributions.
+The study combines the psychometric measurement of participant personality with longitudinal network data.
 Personality is a driver of friendship formation and success and collecting this data allow us to examine whether or not different personality traits are associated with different network patterns.
-Spatial data regarding student position within the classroom (e.g. front, back, left, right) will be analysed to see if certain types of personality lead to different seating positions (do the attentive students sit at the front and the ‘skivers’ at the back?) and also whether choice of seating is related to other network behaviour.
+Spatial data regarding student position within the classroom (eg front, back, left, right) will be analysed to see if certain types of personality lead to different seating positions (do the attentive students sit at the front and the ‘skivers’ at the back?) and also whether the choice of seating is related to other network behaviour.

 The project advances an alternative explanation to the financial crisis from a social network perspective.
 In contrast to existing explanations of bubbles focusing on demand-side and investor-behavioural accounts of bubbles, we are seeking to portrait developments in the supply-side, or in other words, how do financial markets grow to become what is widely recognised as a “bubble”?
 We are using the US market for CDO structuration as a case study to give a time-map of actors entering (and exiting) the market and to show that actors’ positions within the market may inhibit market efficiency where the presence of apparently risk-mitigating actors is nullified by the fact that they sourced and managed asset generated by a highly concentrated core.